In Exercises 21–26, find the indicated probabilities using the ge... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this context, it applies to the scenario of selecting seven Americans, where each individual can either support or oppose the need for changing clocks.
-The probability of exactly four supporters can be calculated using the binomial formula, which incorporates the number of trials, the number of successes, and the probability of success.
+The geometric distribution models the number of trials needed to achieve the first success in a series of independent Bernoulli trials, where each trial has the same probability of success.
+In this context, it helps determine the probability that the first adult who smokes is found after a certain number of trials, which is essential for solving the given problem.

 Recommended video: